williamgilpin/howto/howto_github.md

   $  git push origin master --force

-### Remove a "dirty" commit, like a large or private file
+### Remove a "dirty" commit containg a large or private file

 If you commit a large file that is rejected on push (for example, GitHub will reject files >100MB), you need to completely remove it from the commit history before you will be able to push again.
-This is a good idea if you have a private file that you don't want to be public.
+This is a also good idea if you have committed private file that you don't want to be public.

 Install bfg